Bonnie Tyler: Honours, awards and recognition

-"Total Eclipse of the Heart" and "It's a Heartache" have estimated sales of over 6 million units each, and are among the best-selling singles of all time.
+"Total Eclipse of the Heart" and "It's a Heartache" have estimated sales of over six million units each.
 Tyler's 1976 breakthrough with "Lost in France" led to her nomination for Best British Female Newcomer at the 1977 Brit Awards.
-In the 1980s, she received nominations for two more Brit Awards, and three Grammy Awards.
+In the 1980s, she received nominations for two further Brit Awards and three Grammy Awards.
 In 2013, she was presented with the Gold Badge award by the British Academy of Songwriters, Composers and Authors (BASCA).
 In 1979, Tyler won the 10th World Popular Song Festival with "Sitting on the Edge of the Ocean", representing the United Kingdom.
-Tyler also became the first and only representative of the United Kingdom to receive a Eurovision Song Contest Radio award in 2013.
-She was also one of the first western artists to tour the Soviet Union.
+She also became the first, and so far only, UK representative to receive a Eurovision Song Contest Radio Award, winning in 2013.
+Additionally, she was one of the first Western artists to tour the Soviet Union.

-In addition to her music awards, Tyler has received local honours in Wales; including being named freeman of Neath Port Talbot in 2011, and an honorary degree and doctorate from Swansea University in 2013.
-She is also an Honorary Fellow of the Royal Welsh College of Music & Drama.
+Alongside her music awards, Tyler received several local honours in Wales.
+She was named freeman of Neath Port Talbot in 2011, and received an honorary D.Litt from Swansea University in 2013.
+She was also made an Honorary Fellow of the Royal Welsh College of Music & Drama.
 In 2016, she was honoured by the Lord Mayor of Swansea for Services to Music.
 Tyler was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to music.